amoh-godwin/Ezekiel-Downloader/procedures.md

 - fix the url
 - Check url protocol on the fixed url

+- check to make sure file does not exist on disc

 - download the data
 - store common name
 - check type of data